-Story behind the baseline: DOMESTIC ABUSE CRIMES - 605 crimes in Q2.
-The longer-term trend is an increase in the number of domestic abuse crimes.
+Story behind the baseline: DOMESTIC ABUSE CRIMES - The longer-term trend is an increase in the number of domestic abuse crimes.
 Although an increase could be positive due to known under-reporting of domestic abuse, the County Council and its partners are undertaking work to understand the nature of the increases and reasons for it.
 The County Council delivers against domestic abuse issues through the pan-Dorset Domestic Abuse and Sexual Violence Strategic Group.
-Officers co-ordinate a pan-Dorset Domestic Abuse Operational Group and have recently finalised an action plan with partners to deliver against domestic abuse issues.
+Officers co-ordinate a pan-Dorset Domestic Abuse Steering Group and have in place an action plan with partners to deliver against domestic abuse issues.